Full Spectrum vs Isolate

 Posted on October 18 2018

 CBD comes in several derivatives and mediums, which vary in form (gummies, topicals, and oils – just to name a few) and effectiveness.
-In hemp oil, there are two main types of CBD formulas available today: full spectrum and isolate.
+There are two main types of CBD formulas available today: full spectrum and isolate.

 Full Spectrum vs Isolate

-Full Spectrum generally refers to CBD oil products that not only contain CBD, but also contain some terpenes and other cannabinoids such as CBG, CBN and even some THC.
-Usually, these will be in ratios that were naturally occurring and extracted from the plant and specific strain.
-They are also occasionally added back into products as an isolated form to raise the potency of the product.
-For those that get drug tested, Full Spectrum is something to be cautious about.
-The THC found in full spectrum hemp products is minimal (less than 0.3%), but can still trigger positive drug tests.
+Full Spectrum CBD generally refers to CBD oil products that not only contain CBD, but also other cannabinoids found in the hemp plant it comes from, such as CBG, and CBN.
+Usually, these will be in ratios that are naturally occurring and extracted from the plant and specific strain.
+They are also occasionally added back into products as an isolated form to raise the potency.
+For those that get drug tested, Full Spectrum CBD is something to be cautious about.
+There are trace amounts of THC found in full spectrum formulations (less than the legal limit of 0.3%), and the chance of a positive drug test cannot be ruled out.
+If your employer requires routine drug testing, it is typically best practice to discuss with them your use of this product.

 Which One is Right for Me?